 Tucson Marathon: Warm Winter Run

 The Tucson Marathon, Half-Marathon & Marathon Relay event is a popular annual event that attracts around 4,000 runners in December.
 The Tucson Marathon follows an incredibly beautiful USATF-certified course, from the rural town of Oracle to the hamlet of Catalina, just north of Tucson suburb Oro Valley.
-This run is a Boston Marathon-qualifier that attracts local and visiting runners from as many as 48 states and five foreign countries in recent years.
+This run is a Boston Marathon qualifier that attracts local and visiting runners from as many as 48 states and five foreign countries in recent years.

-Whether you're looking for a fast, competitive event or a leisurely 26.2 mile training run, the Tucson Marathon event is sure to be a good fit.
+Whether you're looking for a fast, competitive event or a leisurely 26.2-mile training run, the Tucson Marathon event is sure to be a good fit.

 Questions?
-Call Tucson Marathon Hotline, (520) 403-3355.
+Call Tucson Marathon Hotline, at (520) 403-3355.